-Advent time is mulled wine time!
+Advent season is mulled wine season!

 Red, red wine for mulled wine!

-Christmas time is also the time to bake cookies
+Christmas time is also cookie-baking time!

-My Nina in Chianti mulled wine recipe
+My Nina in Chianti Mulled Wine Recipe

 Another serving suggestion

-Goes well with: Prunes wrapped in bacon
+Goes well with: Bacon-wrapped prunes

 Back